Coronavirus - care and support team update

-Who we are
+Who are we?

 Families and professionals who need a short discussion or advice can call the duty line (0208 356 6789) to speak to a social worker in the team.
-This is for advice and not referrals which will be made via FAST (First Access and Screening Team).
+This is for advice and not a referral.

 After the assessment families can receive: